andrew/ultimate-awesome/README.md

 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
 - [AwesomeGenomics](https://github.com/broadinstitute/AwesomeGenomics) - Cancer Data Science's go to place for excellent genomics tools and packages.
+- [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
+Some of these are on GitHub and others are hosted externally.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
-- [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of small molecule mass spectrometry-related machine learning methods.
 - [awesome-money-platforms](https://github.com/kevinchwong/awesome-money-platforms) - Awesome Free Platforms for Money Making daily updated by LLM.
 - [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.